 Ginger has become a common ingredient in many Christmas desserts and a popular flavoring for holiday drinks.
-Gingerbread cookies and cakes are a traditional favorite, while ginger snaps and other Christmas treats like spice cake and fruitcake are also popular.
+Vegan gingerbread loaf, with its moist texture and rich spices, has joined the ranks of gingerbread cookies and cakes as a traditional favorite.
+Alongside these are ginger snaps and other Christmas treats like spice cake and fruitcake.
 Candied ginger is also often given as a gift during the holidays.
 Additionally, ginger is sometimes added to mulled cider or wine for a warm, festive drink.

 Allspice berries for apple cider.

 Its sweet, warming flavor makes it a popular spice to taste mulled wines, pies, cookies, apple cider, and other holiday treats.
 But, like cloves, allspice berries are hard and should be ground, simmered, or scooped out before serving.

 The term 'allspice' itself includes a combination of the flavors and aromas of some popular spices - pepper, cloves, cinnamon, and nutmeg yet it stands on its own in terms of taste.
 Its shape and color resemble peppercorns, which is why it is also called Jamaican and myrtle pepper.